 What Happens at Camp?

 At Camp Live, Laugh, Love children learn healthy grieving habits and positive coping skills.
 They relate to other children with similar feelings and confide in a teen buddy, who listens to their needs and concerns.
-We also have fun activities like rock wall climbing, horseback riding, water activities, sports, campfires, and therapeutic crafts which enhance their experience with laughter and fun without guilt.
+We also have fun activities like rock wall climbing, water activities,a low ropes course, sports, campfires, and therapeutic crafts which enhance their experience with laughter and encourage them to have fun without guilt.
 All meals, lodging, camp shirt; in short; everything is included at absolutely no cost to the camper.

 How is the Camp Funded?

 The camp is funded by charitable donations, grants, and a variety of fund-raising activities.
 All teens, adults, and staff are volunteers and are not paid for their services.

 We are a non-profit 501(c)(3) organization.
 The annual expense to fund the camp and reunion is approximately $15,000, which includes outreach activities, and all materials involved with making camp a reality.